TEWV as an employer

 A range of in-house programmes address needs identified in the annual workforce plan and training plan.

 We also have a leadership and management development strategy to outline the approach towards leadership and management development activities.
 It is based upon a belief that a well led and engaged workforce has a positive impact upon the quality of care experienced by the users of our services and provides for greater levels of staff satisfaction with all the benefits entailed.

 It’s important that our staff feel able to raise concerns about patient safety and let us know when we need to improve services.
 We have a number of ways in which staff can do this.

 The 6Cs are the six enduring values and behaviours that underpin ‘compassion in practice’, the national vision and strategy for nursing, midwifery and care staff.
 At TEWV we expect all our nursing and care staff to practice the 6Cs in their working lives.

 With a focus on quality patient-centred care and staff wellbeing, compassion is key to all we do as a Trust.

 Gender Pay Gap Report

-On 22 March 2018 we published our first Gender Pay Report.
 The Equality Act 2010 introduces a statutory requirement to produce information outlining details of any gender pay differences that exist within an organisation.
-As from April 2018 public, private and voluntary sector organisations with 250 or more employees are required to report on their gender pay gaps.
-The report is based on a snapshot date of 31 March 2017.
+From April 2018 public, private and voluntary sector organisations with 250 or more employees are required to report on their gender pay gaps.
 The information is sourced from the Electronic Staff Record System (ESR), which holds our employee data.
 The information has also been submitted to the Governments Gender Pay Gap reporting portal.

 The Trust covers an area rich in history and culture…